alex-shepel-oo/LearningRepository/README.md

 # LearningRepository
-Created for a training assignment
+Creating a microservice application for a mobile game using modern tools of microservice architecture.